-- Develop, test, and validate analysis techniques for the C-BASS experiment. - Develop methods to cross-calibrate data from CBASS, QUIJOTE and S-PASS. - Contribute to the science analyses of low-frequency foregrounds and legacy CMB data. - Manage own academic research and administrative activities.
-This may involve small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Taking part in the academic life of the Astrophysics Group at the Physics Department, and in particular attending and taking part in seminars, colloquia and journal clubs. - Contribute ideas for new research projects, and develop ideas for generating research income - Take a leading role in the preparation of research publications - Present papers at conferences or public meetings

-- Represent the research network at external meetings/seminars - Carry out collaborative projects with colleagues in RadioForegroundsPlus and other collaborations that the group is a member of - The post-holder will have the opportunity to teach if desired.
+- Manage own academic research and administrative activities.
+This involves small scale project management to coordinate multiple aspects of work to meet deadlines; - Adapt existing and develop new theoretical and computational models related to the research project and to implement them in simulation codes; - Prepare working theories and analyse quantitative data from a variety of sources, reviewing and refining theories as appropriate; - Contribute ideas for new research projects; - Collaborate in the preparation of research publications: - Present papers at conferences or public meetings; - Act as a source of information and advice to other members of the group on methodologies and procedures; - Represent the research group at external meetings/seminars, either with other members of the group or alone; - Carry out collaborative projects with colleagues in partner institutions and research groups. - The post-holder will have the opportunity to teach.
 This may include lecturing, small group teaching, and tutoring of undergraduates and graduate students.